directus/directus/.changeset/young-items-brush.md

 '@directus/extensions-sdk': patch
 ---

-added an option to the extensions-sdk cli to skip dep install
+Added a --no-install option to the extensions-sdk cli to skip dep install